Greater Lebanon 1920

 “…The first of September is upon us.
 Gentlemen, I ask you to carefully consider this important date for it is the day when independence was granted to Greater Lebanon, the most momentous event in our history. …It is now up to us to love and serve our country.
 Mind you, we must never forget that we are also tasked with being the architects of its future.”

-M.C., from an address given on June 5th, 1921, during a St. Joseph University alumni dinner.
+M.C., from an address given on June 5th, 1921, (during an alumni dinner at St. Joseph University) .